 This course is designed to be an introduction to freediving for complete beginners.
 It aims to help the students to develop basic skills, knowledge and safety procedures necessary to enjoy freediving safely within the limits of their experience.
 This course is divided into theory and practice.
-Theory is conducted in a classroom and the practical part in a swimming pool and/or in the sea.
+Theory is conducted in a classroom (or online) and the practical part in a swimming pool and/or in the sea.

 To enroll in the AIDA1 Introduction to freediving course, you must:

 During the course we will go through theory taught by your instructor in a classroom.
 You will be handed the AIDA1 online manual.
 We will go through these topics:

 None.
 Just enjoy, have fun and be safe 🙂